Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water

-Upon transfer of the molecule from the gas phase into aqueous solution, the ionization energy is expected to be shifted due to the polarizable environment~\cite{Pluharova:JPCB115:1294}.
-The extent of the solvent shift is controlled by the relative stabilisation of the initial neutral ground state and the final radical-cation state in water.
+Upon transfer of the molecule from the gas phase into an aqueous solution, the ionization energy is expected to be shifted due to the polarizable environment~\cite{Pluharova:JPCB115:1294}.
+The extent of the solvent shift is controlled by the relative stabilization of the initial neutral ground state and the final radical-cation state in water.
 A typical shift observed for aromatic molecules of a size similar to indole is on the order of 1~eV~\cite{Tentscher:JPCB119:238}.

-Our calculated valence-ionization energy in the gas phase agrees excellently with the experimental data of~\citet{Plekan:JPCA124:4115} with a discrepancy in binding energies of less than 0.05~eV, see \autoref{tab:vie}.
-The calculated aqueous-phase valence spectrum including HOMO and HOMO$-$1 contributions, \autoref[(black solid line in the inset)]{fig:val-spec}, has its maximum at 7.50~eV, differing from the experimental aqueous-phase data by 0.15~eV.
+Our calculated valence-ionization energy in the gas phase agrees excellently with the experimental data of~\citet{Plekan:JPCA124:4115} with a discrepancy in binding energies of less than 0.05~eV, see Table~\ref{tab:vie}.
+As for the calculated aqueous-phase valence spectrum including HOMO and HOMO$-$1 contributions, Figure~\ref{fig:val-spec} (black solid line in the inset), has its maximum at 7.50~eV, differing from our experimental aqueous-phase data by 0.15~eV.
 This is a very good agreement; the remaining discrepancy is to be attributed to the treatment of solvation.
-The observed shift in the present case is on average $\ordsim0.47$~eV for HOMO and HOMO$-$1 orbitals, see \autoref{tab:vie}.
+The observed shift in the present case is on average $\sim$0.47~eV for the HOMO and HOMO$-$1 orbitals; see Table~\ref{tab:vie}.
 The exact value slightly depends on the fitting procedure.
 However, it is surprisingly small, suggesting competing specific and non-specific solvent effects.
-The calculated spectrum exhibits the spectral shape which is in good agreement with the present experiment.
-Note that the calculated spectra were generated within the cluster-continuum model, \ie, the solvent was described as a polarizable continuum while, simultaneously, the 20 nearest water molecules were included in the calculations.
+The calculated spectrum exhibits the spectral shape, which is in good agreement with the present experiment.
+Note that the calculated spectra were generated within the cluster-continuum model, \textit{i.e.}, the solvent was described as a polarizable continuum while, simultaneously, the 20 nearest water molecules were included in the calculations.
 If these explicit molecules were excluded, the maximum of the calculated photoelectron peak would be shifted to 7.38~eV, compared to 7.50~eV.
-This identified certain specific solvent effects, manifested by a difference of 0.12~eV, even though the majority of the shift is due to solvent polarization.
-These specific solvent effects are responsible for the relatively small solvent shift observed in the experiment compared to similar molecules.
+This identified certain specific solvent effects, manifested by a difference of 0.12~eV.
+These specific solvent effects counter, to some extent, the non-specific effects and are responsible for the relatively small solvent shift observed in the experiment compared to similar molecules.